Browse undergraduate offerings in food and agriculture this Spring semester.

 What policy reforms are of greatest priority in food systems, and what strategies might be most effective in accomplishing them?

 Amidst changing global patterns of food provisioning and consumption, which people and places emerge as winners or losers?

 Yale College students use questions like these to frame their final projects, which take a number of forms — most recently students submitted research papers, well-researched podcasts, multimedia experiences, and a critically-analyzed restaurant pop-up as ways to probe food systems.

 Based on the “Mellon Forum” event held in the residential colleges, the Melon Forum is a space in which students share their senior essays in food and agriculture in the company of scholars.
 Originally conceived of as an academic symposium in which students shared works related to agri-food systems, the Melon Forum has since evolved into a highly-anticipated events by students and faculty of all stripes.

-Now in its fifth iteration, the Forum receives the generous support of Hallie Meyer ‘15 and Emma Schmidt ‘15, whose catering company, The Northern Greening, was a staple at YSFP events.
+Now in its sixth iteration, the Forum receives the generous support of Hallie Meyer ‘15 and Emma Schmidt ‘15, whose catering company, The Northern Greening, was a staple at YSFP events.
 Upon their graduation, they donated their profits and raised funds at May 2015 dinner to ensure that the opportunity for fourth-year students to share their theses would endure.